FabienCoutant/SparkUp/README.md

 [here](DEPLOYED_ADDRESSES.md)

 * #### Front End
+  * Local Deployment (two choices):
+    * at the project's root folder : `npm run local-dapp` and then open your browser at the following url : https://localhost:3000/
-  * Local Deployment : move into the client folder and run `npm run start` and then open your browser at the following url : https://localhost:3000/
+    * move into the client folder and run `npm run start` and then open your browser at the following url : https://localhost:3000/
-  * Ropsten : in order to interact with our DApp and smart-contract use the following url :
+  * Ropsten : in order to interact with our DApp and smart-contract use [Heroku](https://sparkup-alyra.herokuapp.com/)

 ## Tests